L3MON4D3/LuaSnip/DOC.md

      The second example below illustrates the usage of `old_state`.
    * `user_args1, ..., user_argsn`: passed through from `dynamicNode`-opts.
-3. `argnodes`: Indices of nodes the dynamicNode depends on: if any of these trigger an update, the `dynamicNode`s' function will be executed and the result inserted at the `dynamicNodes` place.
+3. `argnodes`: Indices of nodes the dynamicNode depends on: if any of these trigger an update, the `dynamicNode`s' function will be executed, and the result inserted at the `dynamicNodes` place.
    Can be a single index or a table of indices.
 4. `opts`: Just like `functionNode`, `dynamicNode` also accepts `user_args` in